VadymMakohon/Image-Search-Engine/README.md

 # Image-Search-Engine
-This project involves fetching images from an external API and dynamically displaying them based on user search queries.
+This project demonstrates how to build a fully functional Image Search Engine using HTML, CSS, and JavaScript.
+Users can input a search term, and the app will fetch and display images in real-time from an external API such as Unsplash or Pexels.
+The project explores the integration of third-party APIs, managing asynchronous requests with JavaScript's fetch() method, and handling JSON data.